How To Create A To-Do List In WordPress

 Delete All To-Do Items Capability

-This allows the selected capability to purge all the completed items.
+This setting enables the chosen capability to purge all the completed to-do items.

 Add Categories Capability